georgeslabreche/opssat-smartcam/train/README.md

   --summaries_dir repo/my_model_name/summaries
 ```

-Keep an eye on the `accuracy` at the end of each epoch to figure out how many epochs are actually needed.

 ### 2.3.
 Validation
 Use the trained model' to classify all images in `repo/my_model_name/data/validation` by running the following Python script: